realviolent/savefileswitcher/README.md

 This tool is made with help from Grok.
 This Method is found by myself.
-Because there is no code manipulation, it is undetected, you will not get banned.
+Because there is no memory code manipulation, it is undetected, you will not get banned.
 It will work till they patch it, use it while you can.

 This Tool will save your .save files as a backup, and replace your save file with the one i provided, it works for any competitive playlist, you just need to choose an other playlist, if you want to play an other.